GeorgeKaranikas/Notes/Blue_teaming/WinEvents.md

 - If Subject\Security ID is not one of these well-known security principals: LOCAL SYSTEM, NETWORK SERVICE, LOCAL SERVICE ,the call is suspicious and needs investigation

+# 4688 : A new process has been created.

 # 4703 : A user right was adjusted

 This event generates when token privileges were enabled or disabled for a specific accounts token